 Work experience contacts

-- Voluntary Services Department at University College London Hospital – contact 020 3447 9828 or firstname.lastname@example.org
+- Voluntary Services Department at University College London Hospital – contact 020 3447 9828 or email.
+Also view UCL medical school guide to volunteering(pdf).

-Many of these contacts will only consider applicants who are able to commit to medium to long term volunteering; this is because each student placed must have a Criminal Record Check, which can take 8 – 12 weeks to complete.
+Many of these trusts will only consider applicants who are able to commit to medium to long-term volunteering; this is because each student placed must have a DBS (criminal records) check, which can take 8–12 weeks to complete.

 You may wish to discuss your time planning and academic commitments with your personal tutor and UCAS tutor.